 Overhang

 Consider whether you will be having guttering or not.
 If you are then you will need to work out the overhang needed to reach the centre of the gutter.
 If you are not fitting guttering then we need to set the overhang.
-We reccomend overhang of the shingles by 40mm from the ends of the roof edge boards.
+We recommend overhang of the shingles by 40mm from the ends of the roof edge boards.

 Starter Tiles